-Angel Tree supports prisoners in their family relationships by providing a way for them to give Christmas presents to their children.
-Local Prison Fellowship volunteers raise funds and work with churches and prison chaplains to buy and deliver the presents.
-As long as they are allowed access to their children, prisoners are given the opportunity to apply for a gift to be sent to them.
-Each gift is sent as though it is from the parent in prison and is accompanied by a personal message written by the parent for their child.
+Angel Tree supports prisoners’ family relationships by providing a way for them to give Christmas presents to their children.
+Local Prison Fellowship volunteers work with churches and prison chaplains to buy and deliver the presents.
+As long as prisoners are allowed access to their children, they are given the opportunity to apply for a gift to be sent to them.
+Each gift is dispatched as though it is from the parent in prison and is accompanied by a personal message written by the parent for their child.

 We have also launched an Angel Tree Mother’s Day programme, where our volunteers enable Young Offenders to send their Mum a card and gift on Mother’s Day.
 Last year we sent 643 gifts to mothers of young offenders, and we would love to offer this to more young people in the future.

 Additionally, we run Angel Tree through the year at prison ‘Family Days’.
 This allows parents to give a gift to their child as part of a day spent with them, and is always really appreciated.

 Why do we do it?

 There are around 200,000 children in England and Wales with a parent in prison.
 7% (around 1 in 15) children will experience their father’s imprisonment before they leave school.

 Angel Tree is a very simple and incredibly rewarding way to help prisoners keep contact with their families, which has been shown to reduce re-offending.

 Family contact during imprisonment can drastically reduce re-offending rates.
 Those prisoners being visited by a partner or family member have a 52% re-offending rate as compared to 70% for those who do not.

 Ministry of Justice (2008), Factors linked to reoffending, London: Ministry of Justice